(first appeared in the April 2016 issue of The Equiery)

 Turf-type tall fescue varieties should not be used for pasture and forage purposes for horse breeding operations because it can lead to reproductive problems in broodmares.
 However, for other horse operations, turf-type varieties of tall fescue are better suited for heavy use areas than forage-type varieties.
 Wide acceptance of tall fescue as a turf species is due to the development of low growing, high tiller density plants having improved durability due to greater pest and wear tolerance.

 Many of the turf-type varieties are infected with high levels of an endophytic fungus, which provides the increased pest resistance.
+Many farms and homeowners welcome the idea of having increased pest resistance on their properties so that all of their crops, plants and the residents themselves are safe from any harmful dangers that they may bring.
+If their pest resistance doesn’t have the impact that they wanted on these pests, the next step would be for them to get in touch with someone similar to this pest control NY company so that they have been professionally removed and have a smaller chance of returning again.
+It is important that you are aware of any pesticides that you decide to use yourselves.
 Horse owners who are reluctant to use endophyte-infected turf-type tall fescue varieties can use so-called ‘novel’ or ‘friendly’ non-toxic forage-type varieties sold under the trade name Jesup/Max Q® (the only variety currently available).
 But recognize that the forage varieties are not likely to be as durable and persistent as the turf-type varieties under heavy use conditions.

 Kentucky bluegrass is also an excellent erosion control plant because of its dense, vigorous turf-forming habit.
 Kentucky bluegrass spreads by underground rhizomes (stems) and is a true sod-forming grass, whereas orchard grass and tall fescue are bunch-type grasses that do not spread.
 But Kentucky bluegrass is not well adapted in much of Maryland and Delaware.
 Bluegrass is sensitive to hot, dry conditions and goes dormant during much of the summer period.
 However, its sod-forming characteristic is beneficial in providing ground cover between the bunch-type tall fescue plants and is often recommended in mixture with tall fescue or orchard grass for horse pastures and heavy use areas.